Mark Vientos: 2024

 Vientos was again optioned to Triple–A Syracuse to begin the 2024 season, but was later called up on April 27 for the remainder of a series against the St. Louis Cardinals after Starling Marte was transferred to the bereavement list.
 In that series, he would go 3-for-4 with two RBIs and his first career walk-off home run in the 11th inning to avoid a sweep as the Mets defeated the Cardinals 4–2.
 On April 30, after Marte was activated from the bereavement list, Vientos was demoted back to Triple–A Syracuse.
 However, on May 15, he was promoted back to the major leagues after Joey Wendle was designated for assignment.

 On September 6 in a game against the Cincinnati Reds, Vientos hit a walk-off two-run homer in the bottom of the 10th inning off of pitcher Justin Wilson, giving the Mets a 6–4 victory and their 8th straight win, keeping their playoff hopes alive.
 In 2024, Vientos played in 111 games for the Mets, batting .266/.322/.516 with a career-high 27 home runs and 71 RBI.

 In his postseason debut, Vientos hit a go-ahead 2-RBI single in Game 1 of the 2024 National League Wild Card Series.
 In Game 2 of the 2024 NL Division Series against the Philadelphia Phillies, he hit a go-ahead two-run home run to give the Mets a 2–0 lead, and later hit another two-run home run to tie the game 6–6, which marked his first two career postseason home runs.

-In Game 2 of the 2024 NL Championship Series against the Los Angeles Dodgers, Vientos hit a grand slam in the 2nd inning to give the Mets a 6–0 lead, and eventually giving the Mets a 7–3 win.
+In Game 2 of the 2024 NL Championship Series against the Los Angeles Dodgers, Vientos hit a grand slam in the 2nd inning to give the Mets a 6–0 lead, eventually leading them to a 7–3 win and tying the series 1–1.
 It was also the third postseason grand slam in Mets history.
 During the postseason, Vientos slashed .327/.362/.636 with 5 home runs and 14 RBIs with the 14 RBIs setting a Mets franchise record for postseason RBI in a single season.

 2025

 Vientos was placed on the 10-day injured list with a hamstring strain after tweaking it from running out of the batter's box during a game at Dodger Stadium on June 2.
-He returned to the team at the end of June.
+He returned to the team on June 27.
+On July 28 against the San Diego Padres, Vientos hit his first career grand slam off of pitcher Dylan Cease to give the Mets a 5–1 lead in the 5th inning, however, they would go on to lose the game 7–6.
+In 121 games for the Mets in 2025, Vientos batted .233/.289/.413 with 17 home runs and 61 RBI.

+2026

+On July 10, 2026, Vientos was placed on the 10-day injured list due to a fractured hand after being hit by a pitch.
+On August 31, 2026 Vientos was activated from the injured list and returned to the Mets.